The isoperimetric problem for regular and crystalline norms in $\mathbb H^1$: Existence of isoperimetric sets

 The constant $C_I$ is the largest one making true the above inequality and isoperimetric sets are precisely those for which \eqref{eq:iisop} is an equality.

 \begin{theorem}[Existence of isoperimetric sets] Let $\phi$ be any norm on $\R^2$.
 There exists a set $E\subset\H^1$ with non-zero and finite $\phi$-perimeter such that

 \end{theorem}

 Theorem~\ref{thm:ex} follows by applying the strategy of \cite[Section 4]{LR03}.
+We provide a sketch of the proof only for the sake of completeness.
 In the sequel we denote the left-invariant homogeneous ball centered at $p\in\H^1$ of radius $r>0$ by $B(p,r)$.

-\begin{proof}[Proof of Theorem~\ref{thm:ex}] We give a sketch of the proof.
-By perimeter and volume homogeneity with respect to $\{\delta_\lambda\}_{\lambda\in\R}$ it is enough to prove the existence of a minimizing set in the class of volume $\mathcal L^3(E)=1$.
+\begin{proof}[Proof of Theorem~\ref{thm:ex}] By perimeter and volume homogeneity with respect to $\{\delta_\lambda\}_{\lambda\in\R}$ it is enough to prove the existence of a minimizing set in the class of volume $\mathcal L^3(E)=1$.
 Let $\{E_k\}_{k\in\N}$ be a minimizing sequence for \eqref{eq:cisop} such that for $k\in\N$ we have

 Assume that there exists $m_0\in(0,1/2)$ such that for any $k\in\N$ there exists $p_k\in\H^1$ satisfying

 Then, the translated sequence $\{-p_k*E_k\}_{k\in\N}$, still denoted $\{E_k\}_{k\in\N}$, is also minimizing for \eqref{eq:cisop} and satisfies $\mathcal L^3( E_k \cap B(0,1)) \geq m_0$.